 Yeah, it’s quite wired, at least it was to me when I first got to know about Dogecoin.
 It’s also quite funny, like, why would someone create a cryptocurrency out of a dog meme?

 Jackson Palmer introduced Dogecoin to the world in December 2013.
-Since then, Dogecoin has seen both bullish and bearish markets, and has simultaneously earned a reputation as a “tipping” currency – meaning you can tip someone instantly using Dogecoins instead of valueless upvotes, likes, and re-tweets.
+Since then, Dogecoin has seen both bullish and bearish markets and has simultaneously earned a reputation as a “tipping” currency – meaning you can tip someone instantly using Dogecoins instead of valueless upvotes, likes, and re-tweets.

 Dogecoin is famously known as the “joke currency”.

-Palmer did indeed found the cryptocurrency as joke, but he did so under the motivation of many people who re-tweeted Jackson’s idea several times.
+Palmer did indeed found the cryptocurrency as a joke, but he did so under the motivation of many people who re-tweeted Jackson’s idea several times.